Piyawanno/Xerial/document/api/xerial/DBSessionBase.md

         will be selected.
 Otherwise, the foreignKey column will have the reference value.

-        isChildren: By setting to True, the children records will be selected.
+        hasChildren: By setting to True, the children records will be selected.

         limit: Maximum number of records to select.
 If setting to None=no limit.